Kulpi (community development block): Backward Regions Grant Fund

 regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Kulpi CD block has 6 originating/ terminating bus routes.

-Udairampur, Kulpi, Karanjali, Nischintapur Market and Nischintapur are stations on the Sealdah-Namkhana line.
+Udairampur, Kulpi, Karanjali, Nischintapur Market and Nischintapur are stations on the Sealdah South section.

 Education

 In 2013-14, Kulpi CD block had 208 primary schools with 18,284 students, 5 middle schools with 676 students, 15 high schools with 5,684 students and 17 higher secondary schools with 12,855 students.
 Kulpi CD block had 1 general degree college with 282 students, 1 technical/ professional institution with 100 students and 398 institutions for special and non-formal education with 17,695 students.